gunnertech/aws-severless-react-template/README.md

 ````

-# Adding a team member
+# Adding a Team Member
 TODO